Cortisol in Blood

 - Put pressure to the site and then a bandage.

 How It Feels

-You may feel nothing at all from the needle, or you may feel a quick sting or
+The blood sample is taken from a vein in your arm.
+An elastic band is wrapped around your upper arm.
+It may feel tight.
+You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 There is very little chance of a problem from having a blood sample taken from a vein.

 - You may get a small bruise at the site.
 You can lower the chance of bruising by keeping pressure on the site for several minutes.